BawdyAnarchist/quBSD/README.md

 #### 2023 Nov 13 UPDATE

 Significant work is ongoing with quBSD.
 The original take was good, but this next iteration will be quite good.
 The code is MUCH cleaner, robust, best practices.
 VMs are largely integrated.
 The common library is comprehensive.
 Automatic snapshots, with time-to-live thinning are native to the system.
-Help files are useful.
+Help messages are useful.
 Safety checks are inbuilt throughout.

 UP NEXT: Tor gateway/workstation pair.
 GUI isolation.
 ZFS encrypted jails.
 Run quBSD host as an unprivileged user via a control jail.